 Raytracing suggests that the wide-angle reflections define a series of layers with a combined thickness of 11-15 km at a depth of $\sim$ 70 km in the upper mantle.
 The depth of these layers are consistent with the depth to the lithosphere-asthenosphere boundary channel for a $\sim$ 120 Myr old oceanic plate of 70-80 km [Fischer et al., 2010; Kawakatsu et al., 2009].
-These depths are also consistent with the downdip extension of the lithosphere-asthenosphere boundary channel found beneath the southern North Island [Stern et al., 2015].
+These depths are also consistent with the downdip extension of the lithosphere-asthenosphere boundary channel for a [Stern et al., 2015].